KasperskyEndpoint Security for Linux

 Kaspersky Endpoint Security for Linux enables run-time protection from threats, on-demand scanning of containers, images and repositories as well as flexible integration into CI/CD pipelines.

 Secure containerization environments ensure safer development, packaging and publishing of applications.
-Kaspersky Endpoint Security for Linux packs extensive security for Docker platform, enabling On-Access Scan (OAS) for File Threats, providing real-time Behavioral Protection to prevent exploitation, privilege escalation and container escape attempts.
-Namespaces are monitored for threat-carrying entity isolation and granular control of actions that are taken on the abusing entity upon detection.
+Kaspersky Endpoint Security for Linux packs extensive security for containerization platforms and engines, such as Docker, CRI-O, Podman, and runC, enabling On-Access Scan (OAS) for File Threats, providing real-time Behavioral Protection to prevent exploitation, privilege escalation and container escape attempts.
+Namespaces are supported for threat-carrying entity isolation and granular control of actions that are taken on the abusing entity on detection.

-On-Demand Scanning of containers, images and both local and remote repositories allows maintaining sanitized repos for devs’ needs.
-Namespace monitoring, flexible mask-based scan scope control and ability to scan different layers of containers help enforce secure development best practices.
+On-Demand Scanning of containers, images and both local and remote repositories allows you to maintain sanitized repos for devs’ needs.
+Namespace monitoring, flexible mask-based scan scope control and the ability to scan different layers of containers help enforce secure development best practices.

 CI/CD platform integrations (e.g. Jenkins) simplify pipeline building and automation.